lehcimcramtrebor/es-theme-forever/CUSTOMIZE/full_screen_videos_background/Read_me.txt

 	-Put a file named "gamelist.mp4", this will display your loop video in full screen behind the cabinet in gamelist view for all systems.

-	-Put ".mp4" files named by theme preceded by "full-", "system-" or "gamelist-" ( examples: "full-megadrive.mp4", "system-snes.mp4" or "gamelist-nes" etc..), this will display video for each system separately for both views ("full-"), systemview ("system-") or gamelist view ("gamelist-").
+	-Put ".mp4" files named by theme preceded by "both-", "system-" or "gamelist-" ( examples: "full-megadrive.mp4", "system-snes.mp4" or "gamelist-nes" etc..), this will display video for each system separately for both views ("both-"), systemview ("system-") or gamelist view ("gamelist-").